-Because of its convenience and nutritional value, Mingo has also gained popularity as emergency food in disaster relief operations and has been used to feed victims of disasters in the Philippines.
+Because of its convenience and nutritional value, Mingo has also gained popularity as emergency food in emergency relief operations and has been used to feed people in disaster or emergency situations in the Philippines.

-- NVC targets undernourished infants, toddlers and young children during the highly vulnerable age of 0 to 36 months.
+- Undernourished infants, toddlers and young children during the highly vulnerable age of 0 to 36 months

-Program recipients in each community are carefully screened to ensure that they come from families in need, and that breastfeeding is practiced by the mothers whenever applicable.
+- Screening.
+Recipients are carefully screened to make sure they come from families in need, and that breastfeeding is practiced by the mothers whenever applicable.

-As opposed to other feeding programs that require children to come to a center, mothers feed their children Mingo at home, making it easier to comply with the daily feeding requirement.
+- Home based feeding.
+Unlike other feeding programs that require children to come to a center, mothers feed their children Mingo at home.
 The results of home-based feeding tied up with maternal education are significantly better than that of a center-based feeding program.
-We have found that mothers may not be able, for various reasons, to bring their children to the center daily.
+Mothers may not be able, for various reasons, to bring their children to the center daily.
 See the results of a study between Mingo Feeding Program and a control group where feeding was done at a center.

 Why Focus on Early Childhood?

-- Most of feeding programs undertaken by both government and nongovernment organizations in the Philippines focus on children aged of 2½ years and older, when they are already in day care or elementary school.
+- Most of feeding programs in the Philippines focus on children aged of 2½ years and older, when they are already in day care or elementary school.
 NVC fills a gap by focusing on the nutritional support requirements of infants and toddlers.

 - Poor nutrition causes nearly half (45%) of deaths in children under five.
 This represents 3.1 million children each year.